Q: What is DebiCheck?

 Q: How much is it going to disturb me during work?

-A: DebiCheck only requires your confirmation once off, at the start of the contract or when the
+A: DebiCheck only requires your confirmation once off, at the start of the contract or when the confirmed

-it really won’t be a disturbance at all.
+won’t be a disturbance at all.

 Q: Do I have to confirm my DebiCheck every month?

 A: No, only at the start of your contract.
-Or, if any of the information you confirmed originally,
+Or, if any of the information you confirmed originally, changes.

-Q: Why do I need to confirm my debit order again if I have already signed a contract with the
+Q: Why do I need to confirm my debit order again if I have already signed a contract with the service

-A: DebiCheck allows you to confirm the details of your debit order with your bank, which in turn
+A: DebiCheck allows you to confirm the details of your debit order with your bank, which in turn allows

-order information before the debit order is processed to your account.
+information before the debit order is processed to your account.

 Q: Does it mean that if the company does not participate in DebiCheck, I will not be protected?